 - 5. Pull tube out of its connection at the pick-up and disconnect control cable from the side of the pump as shown.
 The pan should now be free from the ceiling unit. - 6.
-If drain pan appears soiled, pour some hot water mixed with liquid bleach (diluted solution) along the length of the pan to remove dirt and debris - 7.
+If drain pan appears soiled, pour some hot water mixed with a mild detergent along the length of the pan to remove dirt and debris - 7.
 Continue this treatment until the drain appears clean and free of dirt. - 8.
 Inspect the pump pick up for any blockages or any obvious signs of damage

 - 9. Reinstall the condensate pan by re-installing the pick-up tube and re-connecting the control cable. - 10.
 Insert the slotted end of the condensate drain pan into the support fitting and swing the pan up so that the hole at the opposite end of the slot lines up with the hole in the ceiling system chassis. - 11.
-Making sure that safety straps are not damaged and on the fan, coil connect the diffuser onto the magnets. - 12.
+Insert the retaining screw and tighten. - 12.
+Swing the ceiling grille up into place and push the retaining clips in so that they are secure. - 13.
 Turn on the circuit breakers for the ceiling unit and the condensing unit.
 Turn on system at Remote Interface Controller